Current Style: Standard

 The nomination and the judges felt that Lucy should be acknowledged and rewarded for her sterling work as an international advocate for the information profession throughout her career, both within education and in the wider library and information profession.

-The presentation will be made at Internet Librarian International 2014 at the Olympia Conference Centre on Wednesday 22nd October.
+The presentation was made at Internet Librarian International 2014 at the Olympia Conference Centre on Wednesday 22nd October.

 Jason Farradane graduated in chemistry in 1929 at what is now Imperial College and started work in industry as a chemist and documentalist.
 After working in research at the Ministry of Supply and the Admiralty during World War II, he first made an impact with a paper on the scientific approach to documentation at a Royal Society Scientific Information Conference in 1948.